Chesapeake Bay, Smith Mountain Lake, and the 2% Watercraft Tax

 From 5.99% APRMarine Specialist

-Marine finance broker working with 20+ lenders.
-Handles complex deals including live-aboards, older vessels, and larger sportfishing boats.
-Strong presence in the Chesapeake Bay market.
+Marine broker working with 20+ lenders to find the best rate.
+Handles complex deals: live-aboards, older vessels, commercial boats.

 Essex Credit